testomatio/check-tests/README.md

 > GitHub Action with Static Analysis for your JavaScript tests.

 This action shows changed tests on each pull request with a complete list of all tests in this project.
+You can create test document in wiki of the project.

 Use this checker as